-- (a) a house, flat or home unit; and - (b) accommodation in a house, flat or home unit; and - (c) accommodation in a hotel, hostel, motel or guesthouse; and - (d) accommodation in a bunkhouse or any living quarters; and - (e) accommodation in a ship, vessel or floating structure; and urban centre means an area that is described as an urban centre or bounded locality in the results of the Census of Population and Housing taken by the Australian Statistician on 30 June 1981 and that were published by the Australian Statistician in the document entitled "Persons and Dwellings in Local Government Areas and Urban Centres".
+- (a) a house, flat or home unit; and - (b) accommodation in a house, flat or home unit; and - (c) accommodation in a hotel, hostel, motel or guesthouse; and - (d) accommodation in a bunkhouse or any living quarters; and - (e) accommodation in a ship, vessel or floating structure; and - (f) a caravan or other mobile home.

+urban centre means an area that is described as an urban centre or bounded locality in the results of the Census of Population and Housing taken by the Australian Statistician on 30 June 1981 and that were published by the Australian Statistician in the document entitled "Persons and Dwellings in Local Government Areas and Urban Centres".